President, JENNIFER FRENCH TURLINGTON

-Vice President/Treasurer, DAN THOMPSON
+Vice President, DAN THOMPSON

 Mr. Thompson recently retired as a Facility Manager for the Library of Congress at its facility in Culpeper, VA.
 His skills include numerous computer software programs associated with time management, fund raising, budgeting and sales.
 Prior to this position, he was a member of the USAF serving at bases in Georgia, the South Pacific, Alaska and Japan, and was a member of the Virginia Air National Guard.
 He later joined the Coast Guard Auxiliary and served as a local Flotilla Commander and held Division, District and National staff positions.
 He was a member of the Stafford, VA Rotary Club and is a Life Member of the Richmond Jaycees.
-Currently he serves as the ‘CFO’ of the Masonic Lodge in Fredericksburg, VA where he is responsible for an annual operating budget of $65,000 and assets of about $1,200,000.
+Currently he serves as the ‘CFO’ of the Masonic Lodge in Fredericksburg, VA where he is responsible for an annual operating budget of $65,000 and assets of approximately $1,200,000.

-Conductor, LINDA MONNER
+Treasurer, LINDA MONNER

 Members at Large

 VICKY HANNOLD Music and “show biz” has been a part of Vicki’s life since she was a little girl.
 Appearing numerous times as an extra in TV kid shows, she knew this would always be a part of her life.
 She has